 Overall, the effectiveness of PFIP -II was high for the Financial Education projects across the 3 countries - Fiji, SOI and PNG.
 Integration of financial education into the national curriculum in Fiji can be classified as highly effective and has a far-reaching impact.
-The sub-national approach in PNG and SOI also demonstrates high effectiveness with immediate impact.
-Effectiveness of customer education initiatives within the Financial Innovation grants was mostly limited and is highlighted by findings from FGDs across the 4 countries in the respective country reports.
+The sub-national approach in PNG and

-27 A mid-term monitoring of implementation exercise was conducted in Fiji's 9 education districts in November/December 2013, covering 20% of Fiji's primary and secondary schools across a cross-section of locations
+28 A mid-term monitoring of implementation exercise was conducted in Fiji's 9 education districts in November/December 2013, covering 20% of Fiji's primary and secondary schools across a cross-section of locations